fanfeilong/exceltk/README.md

 Excel toolkit.
-Table SHOULD be edit by advanced GUI applications, BUT convert to any other format.
+Table SHOULD be edited by advanced GUI applications, BUT converted to any other format.

 # Features
   - Convert Excel sheet to MarkDown Table